-Military Leave Pay Policy - New York and District of Columbia
+Military Leave Pay Policy - New York, District of Columbia, and California

 Paid Leave Entitlement

-Employees who are on a leave of absence due to military service, as defined and protected by the Uniformed Services Employment and Reemployment Rights Act of 1994 and/or applicable New York Military Law, are eligible to receive:
+Employees who are on a leave of absence due to military service, as defined and protected by the Uniformed Services Employment and Reemployment Rights Act of 1994 and/or applicable state or local law (including the New York Military Law), are eligible to receive:

 - his or her regular NYU base pay, less any applicable deductions, for the first two (2) weeks of leave; and

 - the difference between his or her regular NYU base pay and military pay, less any applicable deductions, for the next fifty (50) weeks of leave (hereinafter, “differential pay”).